 In November 2019, Huyndai, Pony.ai, and Via launched an on-demand, shared transit service with 10 robotaxis in the city of Irvine and on the University of California Irvine (UCI) campus to provide rides to local residents, as well as UCI students and faculty.
 Via built a white-labeled BotRide smartphone application, which enabled passengers to book autonomous rides by selecting their pickup and dropoff locations.
 BotRide was shared, on-demand, and navigated public roads in an urban environment.
 Instead of connecting with existing public transit, the 6-month pilot focused on testing shared, on-demand autonomous microtransit on urban public roads at scale.
 In doing so, BotRide was able to provide over 8,000 autonomous rides across a 20 square mile service zone, six days per week, ten hours per day.

-To leverage the digital infrastructure of an already-thriving citywide microtransit service, RAPID operates within the same booking and dispatch ecosystem as Via Arlington, so riders use the same smartphone app for all their transportation needs.
+By contrast, RAPID operates within the same booking and dispatch ecosystem as the already-thriving Via Arlington microtransit service, so riders use the same smartphone app for all their transportation needs.
 In Europe, KelRide — soon launching in Kelheim, Germany through a partnership with Easymile — will also directly integrate with the rest of the Bavarian district’s public transportation.
 In addition to enabling riders to book trips in both AVs and conventional vehicles, Via’s rider app (already operational for on-demand, conventional trips) will also facilitate intermodal trip booking, so riders can view and book connecting transportation, including the local fixed route bus and train.

 Topography and weather